gavdraper/gavdraper.github.io/_posts/2020-05-14-Im-Back-And-Grammarly.md

 ---
 title: The blog is back and...
 Grammarly!
 date: 2020-05-14 00:00:00
-description: 'The blog is back and we&pos;re trying Grammarly'
+description: "The blog is back and we're trying Grammarly"
 featured_image: '/images/hero-images/notebooks.jpg'
 ---
 It's been a while...
 Work got busy, life got busy, and I lost my enthusiasm for posting to this blog, all that's about to change!
 I'm restarting the blog and making it less SQL Server focussed and more generic to Software Development/Anything I find interesting at the time.
 I've also got a new theme, can't restart this thing without procrastinating for weeks about the look right?
 Let me know what you think.